Can You Repot Bonsai In Summer? An in-depth Bonsai Repotting Guide

 Next, you have to remove the old soil from the bonsai roots. you can do that by using the chopsticks carefully. start from the sides and move gradually move towards the center without damaging the roots.

-For a plant like pine bonsai, you should leave half of the soil with the plant as it contains some important fungi that help in plants growth.
+For a plant like pine bonsai, you should leave half of the soil with the plant as it contains some important fungi that help in plant growth.

 Now, prune the bonsai roots that have grown a bit longer.
 Root pruning is an essential part of bonsai maintenance, don’t get scared by this.
 Here you can learn bonsai root pruning in detail.